andres-jurado/LLM-snippets/AJ-1.md

 * **for**=<person> requests that the output is tailored for person <person>
 * **formal**=int(1,10) defines how formal the output is with 1 being “extremely informal” and 10 being “extremely formal”.

-I will define <text> in my next prompt.
+I will provide you the <text> in my next prompt.